aprutgers/site-test/README.md

 You can increase logging by changing the value of debug=0 to `debug=1` in the `test.sh` file. debug=1 causes the ruby dbg function to log.

+### detect
+This is a folder a bit of code to create a detection page which can detect (via javascript) if a page is browsed by a 'headless' browser.
+Sitetest does not trigger this detection.

+## Storage | Disks

 ### using ramdisk /mnt/tmp with service

 To reduce SSD disk ware(degradation), current logging is done in ramdisk of 1GB (1024M) mounted as /mnt/tmp